 Welcome to the graduate program in Physics at West Virginia University.
 The faculty and staff are eager to meet you and help you get started on in graduate studies so I encourage you to get know your fellow students, the faculty, and the staff over the next few months.
 Throughout this opening letter, required information is highlighted in red.
-The first day of classes is Wednesday August 17, 2016.
+The first day of classes is Wednesday August 16, 2017.
+Because this is usually early starting date for WVU, we will be starting all the payroll for all incoming students on August 11, 2017.
+This has the extra benefit of getting you into an earlier paycheck cycle as you begin here at WVU.
 All students are expected to be in town early enough to take the graduate qualifying examination (see details in the Graduate Exam Information Section) attend the various orientation and training sessions listed at the end of this memo.
-This orientation packet is full of important dates as well as some pages of key phone numbers, payroll processing information, links to safety training, and some helping guides to navigating graduate school - so please read it completely.
+This handbook is full of important dates as well as some pages of key phone numbers, payroll processing information, links to safety training, and some helping guides to navigating graduate school - so please read it completely.

-Please remember to join me for a brief orientation to the department at 11:00 AM on Friday August 19th in the conference room (White Hall 105).
+Please remember to join me for a brief orientation to the department at 11:00 AM on Friday August 18th in the conference room (White Hall 105).
 In the past, many incoming graduate students have missed this meeting because they did not read this letter.
 Later these same students have complained that they never received any information about the PhD program.
 It is expected that you will add this meeting to your calendar without additional reminders.
-This will be a chance for you to ask questions and for us to review a few bits of important information before the free, department-wide lunch at 12 PM on the same day.
+This will be a chance for you to ask questions and for us to review a few bits of important information before the free, department-wide free pizza lunch at 12 PM on the same day.